donnior/pebble-asset/README.md

-Asset revision support for Pebble template.
+Asset revision resolve support for Pebble template.

-This plugin surpose you already have asset revision mapping file, such as
+This plugin surpose you already have asset revision mapping file such as

 ```json